Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods

 where $\sigma^2_{\xi}$ denotes some unknown variance estimated in a later stage of the algorithm.
 Consequently, we have that the \textit{predictive posterior} for any test point $\theta_{\star} \in \Theta$ is given by

 where we have introduced the notation $\mathcal{D}_k = \{\bm{\theta}_k, \bm{\xi}_k\}$ for the information available at iteration $k$.
 The surrogate function of the log-posterior is then given by \eqref{eq:gpo:GPsurrogate}.
 The major cost in computing the predictive posterior is incurred by the matrix inversion which is proportional to $\mathcal{O}(k^3)$.
-Hence, sparse formulations of the GP can be useful to decrease the computation cost for large $K$.
+Hence, sparse formulations of the \textsc{gp} can be useful to decrease the computation cost for large $K$, see \cite{RasmussenWilliams2006}.